metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

       * The first three lines are information which cylc has written to the file to provide information about the job.
-      * The last two lines were also written by cylc, they provide timestamps marking the stages in the jobs life.
+      * The last two lines were also written by cylc.
+They provide timestamps marking the stages in the job's life.
       * The lines in the middle are the stdout of the job itself.

    #. **Inspect A Work Directory.**

       The ``get_rainfall`` task should create a file called ``rainfall`` in its :term:`work directory`.
-Try opening the file:
+Try opening this file, recalling that the format of the relevant path from within the work directory will be:

       .. code-block:: sub